gma/nesta-plugin-blogazine/README.md

     Your blog post starts here...

 You can share common styles between designs using Sass's ability to import common other Sass files.
-For example, at the top of `trees.sass` you could write:
+At the top of `trees.sass` you could write:

     @import "master"